 The charming Derbyshire village of Cromford, at the southern tip of the Peak District, is forever associated with Sir Richard Arkwright as the birthplace of the Industrial Revolution.
 Arkwright built the world's first water-powered cotton mills here in 1771 and pioneered the factory system.
-Cromford developed around the mills as a purpose built industrial community and visitors today can take fascinating tours at Arkwright's Mill and explore th visitor centre, shops and cafe.
+Developed around the mills as a purpose built industrial community and visitors today can take fascinating tours at Arkwright's Mill and explore th visitor centre, shops and cafe.

 Set in a valley, carved by the River Derwent, the village is a great base for exploring the Derwent Valley Mills World Heritage Site and is surrounded by glorious wooded hills and dramatic cliffs.

-Cromford is a charismatic village, with a pretty village pond and surprises around every corner.
+A charismatic village, with a pretty village pond and surprises around every corner.
 Here you can discover some of the oldest purpose-built industrial housing in the world, as well as traditional shops and pubs and school, built by the Arkwright family, for the millworkers.
 Look out for the Old Lock Up which used to be the jailhouse, but is now a contemporary art gallery.